-Clarke Florida’s dedicated team of hearing professionals teaches children who are deaf or hard of hearing to listen and speak, as well as provides family coaching to help establish a language-rich setting within the home.
+Clarke Florida, a resource and school for children who are deaf or hard of hearing and their families, has a dedicated team of professionals who teach children to listen and speak.
+We also provide family coaching to help establish a language-rich setting within the home.

 Whether you want to maximize the early language development of your baby or find a supportive and personalized preschool class for your toddler.

 Clarke Florida Services for Students who Attend Inclusion Schools